 Kao mun gai is exactly what it says-rice made with chicken fat served with boiled chicken parts and chicken broth.
 Everything served on separate plates and bowls.
 But what gives kao mun gai its character is the sauce-mung beans, mild red & green chiles, and ginger.
 The sauce is often what distinguishes the good kao mun gai from the ordinary.

 Kao mun gai is often called Hainanese Chicken and is ubiquitous all over Indochina.

 Culture Klash-West Meets East

-But tourists don’t eat at Kao Mun Gai in Chiang Mai even though they’ve traveled half-way round the world to get here AND Thai food is a top priority for their vacation here!
+But tourists don’t eat at this kao mun gai place in Chiang Mai even though they’ve traveled half-way round the world to get here AND Thai food is a top priority for their vacation!

 Tourists want a place that has English menus and Westernized Thai food.
 (Hold the fish sauce and shrimp paste!)
 A place that fits with their notion of restaurant cleanliness.
 A place where the mung bean sauce isn’t ladled out of a pink plastic bucket.
 A place where East meets West and the West wins.

 And above all else, most tourists want to eat and hang out where other tourists eat and hang out.
 The herd mentality.